 Their protection gave them the ability to finish their work and to prosper from their business dealings.
 So when David sent a word of kindness to Nabal, asking him for a simple act of hospitality for his men (which was common in this culture and time), imagine his anger when this hard-hearted man responded with such rudeness and contempt.

-Caught in the Rising Tension
+Abigail Was Caught in the Rising Tension